HITLB17/HITLB17.github.io/_pages/about.md

 My Bachelor's degree is from Harbin Institution of Technology (HIT) in Harbin, China.
 A more detailed chronology of my westward journey can be found in my [CV](files/CV_BoLiu.pdf).

-Outside of the lab, I love spending time doing some sport, like hiking, playing tennis or a long run!
-I am passionate about traveling to new places and engaging in local traditions from different parts of the world.
+Outside of the lab, I love spending time doing some sport, like playing aeromodelling, hiking, playing tennis or a long run!